Dogway/AutoHotkey-Scripts/README.md

 ## Train Sets Alarm (GUI)

 Audio alarm for an exercise series of X sets and Y reps, with rest time.

+## EditList fcpxml to Trims

+Converts DaVinci Resolve .fcpxml cut edit file to Avisynth legible Trims() It works for cuts, but not for logos, and probably either for Fades.